christianp/behind-the-design-of-numbas/source/extension.rst

 Don't want to define this each time it's used: Don't Repeat Yourself.

+An extension can hide complicated JavaScript code behind a simpler JME interface.

 Solution
 --------

 Extensions framework adds stuff through JavaScript.

 Custom part types make marking algorithms reusable and provide a nice authoring interface.

+The online extension editor is very useful.

+Extensions have provided lots of good new features.